hmyang1/hmyang1.github.io/_pages/about.md

 - Keywords: Machine Learning, Computer Vision, Trustworthy AI -->
 <!-- I am broadly interested in the security and safety aspects of machine learning, with a recent focus on multimodal LLMs.
 My past work primarily focuses on adversarial machine learning, specifically leveraging generative models for transferable adversarial attacks. -->
-I am broadly interested in the security and safety of machine learning, with a recent focus on multi-modal large language models (LLMs).
+I am broadly interested in machine learning and computer vision, with a recent focus on the security and safety of multi-modal large language models (LLMs).
 My previous work includes leveraging generative models for transferable adversarial attacks and building robust AI systems that can operate reliably in diverse environments.
 I hope to continue making a positive impact on society by enhancing the safety and trustworthiness of AI.